 - NBPTS Standards: The Five Core Principles of the National Board for Professional Teaching Standards (NBPTS) guide and provide a conceptual framework for the operation of the M.Ed.
 Program.

-- Utah Professional Teacher Standards: The professional development program is aligned with the Utah Professional Teacher Standards.
+- Utah Standards: The professional development program is aligned with Utah Standards.

 Application and Admission Procedures

 Note: Admission to Graduate Studies in Education programs is a separate process from admission to the Southern Utah University School of Graduate Studies.
-There is no provisional admission in Graduate Studies in Education.
 For detailed directions on SUU School of Graduate Studies application procedures, potential candidates applying individually should refer to the Graduate Studies in Education webpage: